SimonSahlin/ManagementSystem/README.md

 ---------- Languages and implementations ----------

 The program is written in HTML and Java using Thymeleaf and Spring boot.
-Classic MVC-model and connection to a workbench MySQL.
+Classic MVC-model and connection to workbench MySQL.

 ---------------------------------------------------